mzahana/indoor-nav-at-risclab/mocap-interface-to-pixhawk-via-ros.md

 * Pixhawk with PX4 firmware, using LPE estimator. **NOTE**: EKF2 estimator does not support MOCAP yet.

+* ROS Indigo on both Linux machine and Odroid.

 ## Setup

+* Make sure that you remove any previous `mavros `and `mavlink `packages that were installed either from source or using `apt-get`

-* On the Linux machine, clone the `optitrack` ROS package
+* On the Linux machine, clone the `optitrack` ROS package,

   ```sh
   pip install optirx --user